Adamskoullos/Express-API-Model-/part-two-write-up.md

 **Owner**:

-- [x] Get all surveys of a specific type: **GET**`/all/type` // This should really be `/all/{template_id}`
+- [x] Get all surveys of a specific type: **GET**`/all/type`

+**Note on above**: In a rudimentary manner I am passing in the `title` value here as the unique identifier to grab completed surveys of that type.
+I appreciate this should be something like `template_id` which could also then be used as the reference which would allow me to reduce duplicate data across collections.

-- [x] Use the list from the above endpoint and let the **owner** dig into individual completed surveys: **GET**`/{id}`
+- [x] Use the list from the above endpoint and let the **owner** dig into individual completed surveys: **GET**`/:id`

-**Both Owner and Respondant users**:

-Only basic metrics can be provided as the logic needs to allow for different survey templates.
-However some amazing work can be done here for say an initial customer onboarding survey for internal use by CP+R as all data points would be known and fixed.
-This data could then be used on the front end in conjunction with a graph library.
-CP+R has massive potential to add value in this area with interactive user analytics.

-- [ ] Get survey report: **GET**`/analysis/{title}` // This should really be `/analysis/{template_id}`

-**Note**: Come back to the above should there be time after adding some tests:

-- Add dummy data file of completed surveys
-- Add them to the db on initial load ready to use
-- Create analysis logic and return the computed data

-This could be saved to a separate schema/collection but for now just send to the browser

 ## Development Process

-1. Make the models --------------------------------------------------
+1. Make the models

-**Note**: I feel I should be extending the `Survey_Template` schema to create the the `Completed_Surveys` schema but cannot so far find a pattern for this.
-I have found a mongoose plugin that does this but didn't want to rush into adding further dependencies without direction first as there is probably a better way.
+The schemas I have created are currently duplicating some data and need refactoring after some direction.

 - [x] `SurveyTemplate.js`
 - [x] `CompletedSurvey.js`

-2. Create the controllers ---------------------------------------------------------
+2. Create the controllers

 - [x] `surveyTemplateController.js`
 - [x] `completedSurveyController.js`

-3. Within `app.js` add the routes to hit the endpoint files in the routes folder -------------------------
+3. Within `app.js` add the routes to hit the endpoint files in the routes folder

 ```js
 app.use("/api/survey_templates", require("./routes/surveyTemplates"));